junwchoi85/asgmt-one/readme.md

 5. Run unit tests by running `make test`.
 6. Clean cache files and DB by running `make clean`.

-If you are using the preloaded data, you can sign in with the following credentials:
+If you are using the preloaded data, you can sign in as the admin with the following credentials:
 - Username: admin
 - Password: 1234